Improving Offline RL by Blending Heuristics: Experiments

-\textbf{Results $\,$} We study 9 benchmark datasets in D4RL.
-The relative improvement due to \algo is reported in Figure~\ref{fig:d4rl_all}.
-First, despite being simple and needing little hyperparameter tuning, \algo improves the performance of base methods in most settings and only slightly hurts in some expert datasets where base offline RL methods are already performing very well with little space of improvement.
+We study 9 benchmark datasets in D4RL and 18 datasets for tasks in Meta-World, collected following the procedure detailed in Appendix~\ref{sec:ap-mw-collet}.
+The relative improvement of \algo with the rank labeling method is reported in \Cref{fig:d4rl_all} and \Cref{fig:mw}.
+First, despite being simple and needing little hyperparameter tuning, \algo improves the performance of base methods in most settings and only slightly hurts in some expert datasets where base offline RL methods are already performing very well with little space for improvement.
 Second, there are cases where \algo achieve very significant relative improvement---more than 50\%.
 Such big improvement happens in the datasets where the base method shows inconsistent performance and underperforms other offline RL algorithms. \algo solves this inconsistent performance issue by simply relabeling the data.
 Further, \algo improves performance even on data with few expert trajectories like hopper-med-rep-v2, walker2d-med-rep-v2, and hopper-med-v2, because \algo conducts more bootstrapping and relies less on the heuristic on suboptimal trajectories (see Section~\ref{sec:algorithm}).